mitchcapper/NovaSFTP2/README.md

 Notes
 -----
 - Will not create remote folders if they don't exist
-- Does not have a way to configure what files are ignored, hard coded into the code currently
 - To create a profile, set the settings as you like then hit save as to give it a name.